relxd/lxd-sdk/docs/StoragePoolsApi.md

 <a name="postStoragePoolsByNameVolumesByType"></a>
 # **postStoragePoolsByNameVolumesByType**
-> BasicStandardReturnValueResponse postStoragePoolsByNameVolumesByType(pool, type, body)
+> StandardServerResponse postStoragePoolsByNameVolumesByType(pool, type, body)